RDIL/ToDoGen/README.md

 * Latest Release: v1.01

 ## Requirements
-You can feel free to use it on python 3.5 and up, how ever it has only been tested on 3.6.6.
+You can feel free to use it on Python 3.5 and up, how ever it has only been tested on 3.6.6.
 I don't know what will happen if you try it on a 2.x.x version.

 ## How to use
 You can use by opening up command prompt, (or powershell which should work the same), cd to the directory that the main.py file is in, and type the following command: